-This is the sixth year for the event, which will once again be hosted by Jennifer Griffin, National Security Correspondent for Fox News.
+This is the seventh year for the event, which will be hosted by Elizabeth Prann, Washington D.C.-based contributor for Fox News.

 United States Army Veteran, Cancer survivor, and author with 15 years of service.
 Major Boothe continues to serve the nation as the founder of Final Salute Inc., which provides housing for homeless female veterans, and helps establish futures plans towards independence.

 Department of Florida Commander for Military Order of the Purple Heart.
 A veteran of the United States Army, wounded in the 1986 Libyan-sponsored bombing of the Berlin discotheque frequented by U.S. soldiers.